microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/Identity.DirectoryManagement/examples/v1.0-beta/Confirm-MgOrganizationMemberGroup.md

 }

 # A UPN can also be used as -UserId.
-Confirm-MgUserMemberGroup -UserId $userId -BodyParameter $params
+Confirm-MgBetaUserMemberGroup -UserId $userId -BodyParameter $params
 ```
-This example shows how to use the Confirm-MgOrganizationMemberGroup Cmdlet.
+This example shows how to use the Confirm-MgBetaOrganizationMemberGroup Cmdlet.

 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).